1993 Russian legislative election: Background

+With Yeltsin being victorious over parliament in the crisis, electoral law he declared by presidential decree was enacted, and his preferred constitutional draft put to referendum.
+Reformist parties supportive of Yeltsin were unsure how they would fare under the new electoral system.

+Most political parties were not well-established, and instead functioned more akin to parliamentary groups than political parties.
+The parties with the most established organisational structures were there Communist Party of the Russian Federation, and the Agrarian Party of Russia.
+Political parties development were impacted by crises, and by their own improvisation in response to new institutions and the crises.
+Parties with less established structures had only a small window of time to prepare for Federal campaigning.

 Electoral system

-The new election law adopted for the 1993 Duma election stipulated half the 450 Duma members were elected by a party-list system of proportional representation, and half were elected as individual representatives from single-member districts.
-Every Russian voter thus received two different ballots.
-The proportional representation ballot required each voter to endorse an electoral organization or vote against all of them.
-By contrast, the single-member district ballot required a voter to endorse an individual, whose party affiliation, if any, could not be given on the ballot.
+The new election law adopted for the 1993 Duma election stipulated a parallel voting system, with the 225 of the 450 seats being party-list proportional seats, and the other 225 as single-member constituency seats elected via first-past-the-post voting.
+Every voter thus received two different ballots, one for both kinds of seat.
+The party-list proportional representation ballot required each voter to endorse an electoral organization or vote against all of them.
+By contrast, the single-member constituency ballot required a voter to endorse an individual, whose party affiliation, if any, could not be given on the ballot.

+The new election law also saw the introduction of an 'Against all' option on ballots.

-In order to nominate a list of candidates in the proportional representation ballot, a party or electoral organization had to gather 100,000 signatures from the electorate, of which no more than 15% could be from any one region or republic.
+In order to nominate a list of candidates for the party-list proportional representation ballot, a party or electoral alliance had to gather 100,000 signatures from the electorate, of which no more than 15% could be from any one region or republic.
 The method used to calculate the number of seats won by each party was the Hare method, with a threshold of 5.0 per cent of the valid vote, including votes cast against all, but excluding invalid ballots.

-To secure a place on a single-member district ballot, candidates had to gather the signatures of at least 1.0 percent of the constituency electorate.
+To secure a place on a single-member constituency ballot, candidates had to gather the signatures of at least 1.0 percent of that constituency's electorate.
 The winner in each single-member districts contest was simply the candidate with the plurality of votes, regardless of the number of votes cast against all.

+Additionally, an election was held for the upper house, the Federation Council.
+Each of the 89 federal subjects of Russia served as a dual-member constituency, meaning a total of 178 seats.
+The two most voted-for candidates winning the seats.
+As the new constitution stated, both houses were elected for a two-year term.